dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw4p1/index.md

 * allow editing of post fields
   * either in separate form or as individual editable fields

+This is a connected component that can both trigger actions and is connected to the global redux state.

 ## Redux

 We will be using [redux](http://redux.js.org/) for our application state.
 We're going to just have 1 reducer to start with: `postsReducer`.
 This reducer will be associated with the key `posts` and will return an object to look something like this initially: